DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 was therefore not able to cater for small communities during the period we are concerned with.
 In 2015 the national RIPIA program funding was redirected into the Indigenous Advancement Strategy, amounting to
-\$2.2million to provide ‘essential infrastructure such as computers, printers and internet access points to improve internet literacy and educational outcomes for children and adults in around seventy-five remote communities’, and administered through a competitive grants-based
+\$2.2 million to provide ‘essential infrastructure such as computers, printers and internet access points to improve internet literacy and educational outcomes for children and adults in around seventy-five remote communities’, and administered through a competitive grants-based